 How to install a precast concrete pier foundation for a shed

 Are you planning on building a shed but can’t decide what would be a good foundation for it?
-Or maybe you have some ideas but still need a little more information to make a good choice.
+Or you may have some ideas but still need more information to make a good choice.

-Being here, you’re more than likely considering precast concrete piers for the shed foundation, among other options, and depending on the situation, it might be a working option.
+Being here, you’re considering precast concrete piers for the shed foundation, among other options, and depending on the situation, it might be a working option.

-A precast concrete pier foundation is the most stable foundation besides a concrete slab.
-It is much more stable than skids, and you can be sure your shed will be stable for years to come.
+precast concrete pier foundation is the most stable foundation besides a concrete slab.
+It is much more stable than skids, and you can be sure your shed will be sturdy for years.

-There are also solutions to protect concrete pier foundations against frost heaving if that is a problem that might happen.
+There are also solutions to protect concrete pier foundations against frost heaving if that is a problem.
 Piers go some way into the soil, so if your soil is vulnerable to frost heaving, we can change it for a more suitable one.

 Pier and beam foundation summary

-Concrete piers don’t work alone; they need something that transfers the weight of the floor, walls, and roof into the ground.
-Wooden beams are most often used for that as they are cheap, depending on the size, and can handle a lot of weight depending on the x and y measures.
+Concrete piers work with others; they need something that transfers the weight of the floor, walls, and roof into the ground.
+Wooden beams are often used for that as they are cheap, depending on the size, and can handle a lot of weight depending on the x and y measures.

 The precast concrete piers are embedded in the wet concrete footings and support 4×6 pressure-treated timbers once the concrete has cured.
-Piers should lift it off the ground high enough so the moisture won’t get into the structures.
+Piers should lift it off the ground high enough to prevent moisture from entering the structures.

 Air can flow under the shed, and pressure-treated timbers are also moist-resistant.